bartguz/tqpas/README.md

 ### assignement understanding
 Assignement mentions "Google Material Design components".
 With vague wording like that, I assumed I am not to use Angular Material, but https://github.com/material-components/material-web - web components.
 For validators I used only the simplest ones. phone number and postal code are extremely different across the globe, and without further details, there is no valid choice.
+"After confirming the action, the user should be displayed on the main list with OFFBOARDED state without site reloading" - I assume you also mean without fetching list or single employee from backend, and frontend has to properly manage changes on its own.
 I assumed I shouldnt use any additional libraries.
 I decided to write this app as if I was future-proofing any real project.
 It may be overly complex for this simple scope, but limiting myself here would not allow me to showing anything interesting.